...featuring 39240 machines :

-Breakout sets up with 8 rows of bricks, each 2 rows are different color.
-Players get 3 balls to try to knock down as many bricks as possible by ricocheting the ball against the wall off of a video sledge hammer.
-1 Point is scored for each brick knocked out in the yellow row, 3 for each in the green, 5 for each orange, 7 for each red.
-To add to the challenge, the hammer decreases to 1/2 size after the red row is broken through.
-Ball speed increases after 4 hits, increased again after 12, to highest speed in the orange and red rows.
+Breakout sets up with eight rows of bricks; each two rows are different colors.
+The color order from the bottom up is yellow, green, orange, and red.
+Players get three balls to try to knock down as many bricks as possible by ricocheting the ball against the wall off of a video sledge hammer.
+The higher the row, the more points the bricks are worth.
+To add to the challenge, the hammer decreases to half its size after the ball breaks through the red row and hits the upper wall.
+Ball speed increases after four hits, increased again after twelve, to highest speed in the orange and red rows.

 TRIVIA